Albany County Cities and Towns

 Town of Rensselaerville: Rensselaerville is located in the southwestern corner of Albany County.
 Stroll down the historic Main Street, listed on the National Register of Historic Places, to see the distinctive Rensselaerville Library and a 19th century grist mill.
 The town is home to the Carey Institute for Global Good, a 100-acre historic estate that has been transformed into an innovative space.
 Venture to the Huyck Preserve to marvel at Rensselaerville Falls and Lake Myosotis.

-City of Watervilet: The city of Watervilet is geographically small at just under 1.5 square miles, but is home to a population of 10,000 people.
-During the early 19th century, Watervilet became a major manufacturing community.
-The Watervilet Arsenal was constructed in 1813 and is the oldest continuously active arsenal in the United States.
-Watervilet is aptly nicknamed "Arsenal City".
+City of Watervliet: The city of Watervliet is geographically small at just under 1.5 square miles, but is home to a population of 10,000 people.
+During the early 19th century, Watervliet became a major manufacturing community.
+The Watervliet Arsenal was constructed in 1813 and is the oldest continuously active arsenal in the United States.
+Watervliet is aptly nicknamed "Arsenal City".

 Town of Westerlo: Westerlo has the largest population of the four Helderberg Hilltowns.
 Outdoor explorers can venture to the Bear Swamp Preserve, a National Natural Landmark maintained by the Nature Conservancy or Restifo Sanctuary, managed by the Mohawk Hudson Land Conservancy.
 Westerlo is home to M & D farm, an idyllic barn and garden wedding venue.
 The town also recently celebrated 20 years of friendship with its sister city in Westerlo, Belgium!